 - 'Mounting a few steps, we made our way into a big room which was equipped in an old-fashioned way.
 There was a rabble going hither and thither, reminding me of a swarm of rats in a ruinous cheese-store.
 Some came, others went; some were scribbling, others were talking; some were drinking (coffee), some smoking, and some arguing; the whole place stank of tobacco like the cabin of a barge.
 On the corner of a long table, close by the armchair, was lying a Bible . . .
 Besides it were earthenware pitchers, long clay pipes, a little fire on the hearth, and over it the large coffee-pot.
 Beneath a small book-shelf, on which were bottles, cups, and an advertisement for a beautifier to improve the complexion, was hanging a parliamentary ordinance against drinking and the use of bad language.
 The walls were decorated with gilt frames, much as a smithy is decorated with horseshoes.'
-(Ned Ward, London Spy, quoted in Ellis, Penny Universities). - Lucy Worsley in Harlots, Housewives and Heroines (BBC Four) asked the question, 'did things get better for women?'
-Of course, history doesn't work in straight lines, and the answer is yes... and no. The potential rewards for being one of Charles Il's 'harlots' were considerable.
+(Ned Ward, London Spy, quoted in Ellis, Penny Universities). - Discussed by Lucy Worsley in Harlots, Housewives and Heroines, BBC Four: 'did things get better for women?
+Of course, history doesn't work in straight lines, and the answer is yes... and no. The potential rewards for being one of Charles II's "harlots" were considerable.
 You could win enormous political influence, a dukedom for your children, financial security.
 You might even, like Barbara Villiers, end up with Hampton Court Palace as a retirement home.
-She was powerful enough to depose a government minister like the Earl of Clarendon, and self-confident enough to be unfaithful even to the king'.
+She was powerful enough to depose a government minister like the Earl of Clarendon, and selfconfident enough to be unfaithful even to the king'.
 However, it was not emancipation but certain opportunities that opened up for beautiful women who were willing to sleep with the king.
 Outside court women were defined by their marital status, 'maid' (not yet married), a wife or a widow.
 Only widows were allowed to control their own money.
 A married woman was head of the household and managed the servants and the household finances and affairs.
 Women's health improved, medical textbooks for midwives appeared and forceps saved many lives.
 However, male doctors kept the trick of using them secret and started to medicalize delivery, putting women on their backs to give birth for the first time.
-A few women became authors and Aphra Behn (d.
-1689) was a playwright, poet, translator and fiction writer and the only woman until the 20th century to write (in her poem, The Disappointment) about erectile dysfunction.
-She kept her life secret and so not much is known about her.
-Even her name is shrouded in mystery and during her lifetime she was known as Ann Behn, Mrs Bean, agent 160 (her codename when she was a spy) and Astrea.
+A few women became authors and Margaret Cavendish became the first person to publish a science-fiction novel (The Blazing World, 1666) and Aphra Behn (d.
+1689) was the only woman until the 20th century to write (in her poem, The Disappointment) about erectile dysfunction. - The first daily newspaper was published in 1702.